-Investments consist of funds designated for scholarships held with the USBC's SMART Program, which holds scholarship awards granted to recipients until the recipient claims the funds for college tuition.
+Investments consist of funds designated for scholarships held within the USBC's SMART Program.
+USBC effectively acts as an agent for the Idaho State USBC in holding these scholarship awards granted to recipients until the recipient claims the funds for college tuition.
 Investments with the SMART Program are valued at cost, as the program agreement states the funds placed with the SMART Program are to be claimed by scholarship recipients or returned to the Association.
 Income in excess of administrative expenses, if any, is returned to the Association's SMART Program account.
 The organization was only provided with the net allocation of income and allocated fees and not the component parts.